FrankCCCCC/logic_design_lab/labs/lab2/readme.md

 #### 7-Segment Display Decoder

-We design the logic circuit with K-map to implement the decoder, but in Verilog, to simplify the code, we
+We design the logic circuit with K-map to implement the decoder, but in Verilog, to simplify the code, we implement the logic with switch-case.

 **Boolean Equation:**